Cathy347Le/MovieOrganizer/README.md

 # MovieOrganizer
-An app that can organize moves you want to watch or manage your entire movie collection
+An app that lets you create a Watch List of movies you want to watch or Movie Collection list to manage your entire movie collection.

+# Models

+1. List (MovieList)
+Create
+Read
+Udpate
+Delete

+2. Item (Movie)
+Create
+Read
+~~-Update~~
+Delete